MitocGroup/www/views/blog/posts/2017/11/aws-re-invent-2017-serverless-chalk-talk.md

     </div>
 </div>

 We have been busy.
 Business as usual.
 Little to no time to write about our experience and achievements.
-Nevertheless, back in July 2017, we have received above email that nominates Mitoc Group to present at Amazon Web Services’ biggest event of the year.
+Nevertheless, back in July 2017, we have received above email that nominates Mitoc Group to present at Amazon Web Services' biggest event of the year.
 It was very humbling and very exciting to be considered for a talk on serverless topic, our core business and focus, and it comes with huge responsibility.
 We have been working with AWS Serverless products since 2014, and [Continuous Integration](https://www.mitocgroup.com/blog/deep-management-s-continuous-integration-with-travis-ci-and-coveralls) is part of our culture.
-That’s why our proposal, [How to Approach Continuous Integration for Serverless Applications](https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=18059), was a no-brainer and a natural choice:
+That's why our proposal, [How to Approach Continuous Integration for Serverless Applications](https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=18059), was a no-brainer and a natural choice:

 <div class="external-article">
   <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=18059">